Computational biology tools are key in understanding the COVID-19 epidemic

 - How to analyze DNA sequences to figure out the origin and diversity of coronaviruses

 - Genome browsers to identify important viral genes

 - Apply 3D graphics to visualize viral proteins

 If you’re interested in science and innovation, apply for the Biotechnology Explorer Program at Carnegie Mellon Qatar.
-You’ll get firsthand experience in computational biology tools and strategies to develop vaccines.
+You’ll get firsthand experience in computational biology tools.

 Along the way, you’ll learn more about the Biological Sciences Program at CMU-Q and meet with our faculty and students.

 - All attendees receive a Certificate of Participation

 - Deadline to apply is March 4, 5:00 p.m.
 (Qatar time)